UBC-MOAD/pa-th-simple/prelim-model/README.md

-by the CCAR-Modeling Project Contributors and their respective institutions: The University of Alberta, The University of British Columbia, and the Government of Canada.
+by the CCAR-Modeling Project Contributors and their respective institutions: The University of Alberta, The University of British Columbia, and Fisheries and Oceans Canada.

 They are licensed under the Apache License, Version 2.0. http://www.apache.org/licenses/LICENSE-2.0